libplctag/protocol_toolkit/docs/code_creation_guidelines.md

 - if there is more than 10% of a file to change, rewrite it in a different file and mv it over.
 - do not provide publically accessible destructor functions for your data.
 Use the destructor callback with ptk_alloc().
 All memory should be freed just with ptk_free().
 - Only public functions have the ptk_ prefix.
 Anything internal should not have that prefix.
 Public functions are those that are in the public header files in src/include.
+- Ownership of memory/data:
+  - if a function returns a pointer, it was created with ptk_alloc() and you own it and need to free it with ptk_free().
+  - if you pass a parameter to a function that is a pointer to a pointer, then the function owns the value and will NULL out your pointer to the data.
+Obviously this does not help if you make multiple copies of the point.
+So don't do that.